 With “Extreme Survival” Alan helped create dramatic reconstructions of survival situations in the Sahara, Costa Rica, Thailand, Alaska and Australia.
-The programme filmed in Namibia was entered for an Emmy award in America for best cinematography for a single documentary.
+The programme filmed in Namibia was submitted for an Emmy award in America for best cinematography for a single documentary.

 Alan worked on the pilot programme for Correspondent, the BBC”s foreign affairs programme in the late '90's.
-He filmed with World Affairs Editor John Simpson in Bosnia, and in Syria, Pakistan with Jim Muir, and America.
+He filmed with World Affairs Editor John Simpson in Bosnia, and Syria,in Pakistan with Jim Muir, and in America.
 The Absolute Truth was a documentary looking at the thirty years of the Roman Catholic church since the "Second Vatican Council", filming in the Vatican, Africa and the USA with presenter Ed Stourton.

 Alan’s association with Ray Mears continued with a film on Tolkien’s “The Lord of the Rings” for “The Big Read”, and on his Bushcraft series revisiting the Hadza tribe in Tanzania, and filming for “Aboriginal Britain” for which Alan was given his second Certificate of Merit by The Guild of Television Cameramen.
 It was during this series filming in Wyoming that Alan sustained injuries in a helicopter crash.